Camping near Marquette

 7 sites · RVs, Tents10 acres · Negaunee, MI

-Our property is located between Marquette and Negaunee, in Michigans Upper Peninsula.
+Our property is located between Marquette and Negaunee, in Michigan's Upper Peninsula.
 We are approx 8 miles from the shores of beautiful Lake Superior and 53 miles from Pictured Rocks National Park.
-We are about 4.5 miles off of US 41 nestled in a quiet forest like setting.
+We are about 4 miles off of US 41 nestled in a quiet forest like setting.
 We built our home here in 2019 and are continually making improvements to the land.
 We tap our trees for maple syrup in the spring-you will drive by our "sugar shack" and raise chickens in our very nice coop -no roosters to awaken you!
 Come and enjoy some peace and quiet at our Northern Oasis!
-We are near rivers for fishing and kayaking ( kayaks and canoe for rent on this site-see extras! ) We are on the route of the Ore to Shore Mountain Bike epic and not far from the North Country Trail.
+There is guest internet but its patchy in camping area-better closer to the house and large firepit area We have a charcoal grill near communal firepit area.
+We are near 2 river basins(McClure Basin and Dead River Basin) for fishing, swimming and boating ( kayaks and canoe for rent on this site-see extras! ) We are on the route of the Ore to Shore Mountain Bike epic and not far from the North Country Trail.
 We have options of open sites and a few more private wooded sites.
 There are at least two or three areas for campers and several choices for tents and/or hammocks.
-We have a communal/central fire pit, picnic table area as well as a larger fire pit with picnic table closer to house.
+There is a communal/central fire pit, picnic table area as well as a larger fire pit with picnic table closer to house.
 There is fire wood available on this site -see "extras" or for purchase when you get here!
-If you don't like what is available when you arrive please don't hesitate to contact us-we do have other options!
-There are yard games, extra chairs and a small table in the red shed.
+If you don't like spots available when you arrive please don't hesitate to contact us-we do have other options!
+There are yard games including "Corn Hole", extra chairs and a small table in the red shed.
 This can also be used as a storm shelter if needed!
 There is an outhouse and a "port-a-john" on site.

 Pets